ractivejs/rv/README.md

 ## Usage

 First, RequireJS needs to be able to find `rv.js` and `ractive.js`.
-Either it should be in the root of your project (or whatever `baseUrl` is configured to be), or you'll need to set up the `paths` config (obviously, change the paths as appropriate):
+Either they should be in the root of your project (or whatever `baseUrl` is configured to be), or you'll need to set up the `paths` config (obviously, change the paths as appropriate):

 ```js
 require.config({